btemplep/authzee/docs/specification.md

 ### Batch Audit

-The Audit operation is used to list grants that are applicable to a given request, as well as record errors when evaluating grants.
+The Batch Audit operation is used to run the Audit operation over a batch request with the same list of given grants.

-#### Batch Audit Response Example
+#### Batch Audit Result Example

 ```json

 ```

-#### Batch Audit Response Schema
+#### Batch Audit Result Schema

 ```json